Based on original content by Ben Norum.

 This brightly coloured bistro on Brick Lane ticks just about every stereotype box, from poster-clad walls, candles and the kind of furniture that looks as if it might belong on a patio, through to a menu of unashamed clichés.
 From tartare to confit via terrines, moules and escargot, Chez Elles serves exactly what people want at very decent prices, taking itself with far too little seriousness to feel French at all.
 Bravo.

 This long-standing Covent Garden favourite is said to be London’s most romantic restaurant.
-In fact, we’ve been told by the staff that they have an average of three proposals there a week…and most of the time the answer is ‘yes’.
+In fact, we’ve been told by the staff that they have an average of three proposals there a week… and most of the time, the answer is ‘yes’.
 It’s the combination of dark wood, cosy alcoves, an open fire and a glass ceiling that gives a view of the stars which does the trick, but carefully created classic French food certainly does its bit, too.
-Expect old school bistro-style dishes decked out with particularly luxurious ingredients, such as confit duck with foie gras or chicken breasts with truffled mashed potato, and decadent chocolate puds.
-There’s no getting away from the fact that you do pay for the atmosphere, but if you can nab yourself a pre-theatre deal then three courses and half a bottle of wine are a bargainous £26.50.
+Expect old school bistro-style dishes decked out with particularly luxurious ingredients, such as truffled mashed potato, and decadent chocolate puds.
+There’s no getting away from the fact that you do pay for the atmosphere, but there are some decent pre-theatre deals to be had.

 Taking south-west France as its focus, this Smithfield restaurant presents simply-cooked and well-sourced meat and fish with creative vegetable accompaniments and sauces.
 Try such dishes as duck ‘chocobar’ with gingerbread and ‘crazy salt’, or aromatic razor clams with hay emulsion and truffle vinaigrette to see just how creative it can get.
 Oh, and in case you had trouble evoking those feelings of rural France, the decadent dining room plays out the sound of crickets to help you on your way.

 Chef Jason Atherton can do no wrong at the moment.
-The one-time Ramsay protégé won over London with Pollen Street Social and now has a mini-empire including Social Eating House, Berners Tavern, soon-to-launch City Social and this itsy spot just off Regent Street.
+The one-time Ramsay protégé won over London with Pollen Street Social and now has a mini-empire of restaurants including Social Eating House, Berners Tavern and this small spot near Regent Street.
 Here, Atherton has created a menu of French bistro classics with modern — and often British — twists.
 Think Cornish cod with cockles, terrine with smoked duck, ox cheeks with bone marrow, or a cottage pie ‘Bourguignon’.
 The look is pure Paris, with leather banquette seating, a long copper bar and walls decked in arty advertising posters.

 Less shiny Parisian bistro and more rustic rural French eatery, this bar and restaurant just off Trafalgar Square specialises in low-intervention natural wines, and food to match.
 Come for a glass, a bottle and some small plates or a full-blown meal and enjoy the likes of cured meats and cheeses, rich fish soups and unctuous rillettes.
-If you want to get carried away with wine, then you’re in the right place; if not, starting prices for a glass are around a fiver.
+If you want to get carried away with wine, then you’re in the right place; if not, starting prices for a glass are about £6.

-Brawn, Green Man French Horn and Soif: Terroir’s sister sites in Hackney, Covent Garden and Battersea.
+- Brawn and Soif: Terroir’s sister sites in Hackney and Battersea.